SparkAR-Resources/SparkAR-NativeUI-Picker-v85/README.md

 ## Credits

-Thanks to Lasse Mejlvang Tvedt ( @lassemt ) for jumping into this before everyone else.
+Thanks to Lasse Mejlvang Tvedt ( @lassemt ) for jumping on some of these updates before everyone else.
+Thanks to Josh Beckwith ( @positlabs ) for, well, being amazing.

 ## Resources